 DIP Institut des Actuaires Français, Actuarial Science, Institut de Statistique de l’Université Pierre et Marie Curie, France

 DIP École Supérieure des Sciences Économiques et Commerciales (ESSEC), France

-Dr. Croitoru joined McGill's Faculty of Management in the Fall of 2000, where he teaches Financial Economics at the doctoral level and Investments and Portfolio Management at the undergraduate level.
+Dr. Croitoru joined McGill's Faculty of Management in the Fall of 2000, where he teaches introductory finance, investments and theoretical asset pricing at the undergraduate, masters and doctoral level.

 Papers in Peer-Reviewed Journals

 2000-2005: Award, Assistance to Faculty Recruitment program, IFM2